Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: NeuronLens

-As more neurons are masked, performance gains of range-based masking over the neuron masking baseline become increasingly evident.
-Beyond a critical threshold of the number of masked neurons, baseline performance degrades sharply, while our method remains stable up to masking of 100\% neurons.
-This arises from two factors: (1) models have a large number of polysemantic neurons and higher masking rates increase the chance of ablating them, and (2) blocking/manipulating a higher percentage of the model's neurons creates a significant deviation from the original model's behavior.
-For low-activation neurons with respect to the concept of interest, discrete neuron masking i.e. completely masking out a neuron, becomes unreliable, as shown in Figure~\ref{fig:max_vs_range_10-90_Emotions}, with a steep performance drop after masking 50\% neurons.
-This underscores the need for finer-grained attribution; our range-based method offers such precision, preserving model behaviour under extensive masking.
+\textbf{Percentage Masking Effect.} As the masking rate increases, the advantage of range-based masking over the neuron-masking baseline becomes increasingly pronounced.
+Beyond a critical masking level, the baseline exhibits a sharp performance collapse, whereas our method avoids this cliff and degrades smoothly all the way to full masking (100\%).
+This arises from two factors: (1) models have a large number of polysemantic neurons, and higher masking rates increase the chance of ablating them, and (2) blocking/manipulating a higher percentage of the model's neurons creates a significant deviation from the original model's behavior.
+For low-activation neurons with respect to the concept of interest, discrete neuron masking (i.e., completely masking out a neuron) becomes unreliable, as shown in Figure~\ref{fig:max_vs_range_10-90_Emotions}, with a steep performance drop after masking 50\% of neurons.
+Notably, our range-based method offers finer-grained attribution, preserving model behavior under extensive masking.
+The relatively stable results on auxiliary concepts when using range-based masking at a high percentage of neurons reduce the need to find an optimum threshold for the number of neurons to ablate, which is critical to neuron masking.

-The relatively stable results on auxiliary concept when using range-based masking at high percentage of neurons reduces the need to find an optimum threshold for the number of neurons to ablate which is critical to neuron masking.
+Additional results and discussion for activation steering are provided in Appendix~\ref{sec:steering}.
+We find that activation range gating is also helpful in activation steering.